firavoyage/blogging/projects.md

   - human-like pronounciation
 powered by gptsovits

+## apps

+- `fx` arithmatic beautiful
+> casio fx991
+  - write full literal
+  - use accurate form as possible
+  - various themes

+- `mdcard` markdown beautiful card
+> one of a kind message "见字如面"
+  - use markdown
+  - put in a letter or card
+  - gradient or art bg

+- `charstyler` unicode player
+> unique text for unique you "相由心生"
+  - style in one click
+  - show preview
+  - support all unicode forms

+- `plaintable` table in plain text
+> retro terminal table style
+  - add split lines
+  - unified align

+- `journaling` plain text journaling
+> weeks and months
+  - four weeks horizonal
+  - todos vertical
+  - one symbol status

+- `emoji` find and copy emoji
+> all emojis one emoji
+  - like gnome characters
+  - copy in one click

+- `msgx^2` anime style messaging
+> like houkai gakuen second
+  - kawaii faces unicodes
+  - indexed with emotions
+  - random

+- `1lweekly` one line news weekly
+> tech news in one line
+  - slashdot
+  - ruanyf
+  - yc news
+  - flower tech news tg channel

+## dev

 - `intuitive` showcase the power of web
 > script sparks
   - frontend tech(which is really knowledge) structured